tundish/balladeer/balladeer/doc/themes.rst

 The best way to change how your Story looks is to apply CSS rules to the HTML5 output.

 The examples have some CSS files to get you started.
 I recommend separate files for different purposes.
-Here's my own naming convention, which you are welcome to adopt for yourself.
+Here's my own naming convention which you can adopt; or develop another as you wish.

 ==========  =======================================================================
 CSS file    Focus